keisanki/DM42_programs/README.md

 vertical zero position, the trap minimum and its maximum are indicated by vertical and horizontal lines, respectively.
-On the second page of the menu the atomic species can be selected (168Er, 174Yb, 7Li, 6Li) and the type of trapping lasers (either `1 µm` is active for a crossed FORT at 1064 and 1060 nm, or it is not selected and a FORT operating at 1550 nm is assumed) can be selected.
+On the second page of the menu the atomic species can be selected (168Er, 174Yb, 7Li, 6Li) and the type of trapping lasers (current options are `1 µm` for a crossed FORT at 1064 and 1070 nm, and `1.5 µm` for a FORT operating at 1550 nm) can be selected.

 ![Plot of a shallow FORT potential](images/FORT.png)